-Senna During Breastfeeding - Its Safety And Health Benefits
+Senna During Breastfeeding: Safety And Health Benefits

-Senna is known to be an FDA-approved over-the-counter laxativeiXA substance that encourages bowel movement. .
+Senna is known to be an FDA-approved over-the-counter laxativeiA substance that encourages bowel movement. .
 But is it safe to consume senna while breastfeeding?
 When nursing your newborn baby, you should monitor your intake of food or medicines as it can directly affect your baby.
 Consulting your doctor is important before you start anything new.
 Senna is mostly prescribed as a natural remedy for constipation.
 Read on to know more about senna, its usage, effects, and probable side effects of long-term use.

 In This Article